How helping homeless young people changes lives

 Sleep Out is a fundraising challenge that can see people camping out with their friends, sleeping out in the office with colleagues or even with your family at home in the garden.
 It won’t be the most comfortable sleep you’ve ever had, what other time can you say you’ve raised money in your sleep?

-Last year, Centrepoint was helped in its mission to help homeless young people by a variety of people from a range of backgrounds.
-They gave up a collective 22,000 hours of their time, getting involved with a whole host of activities and making a major difference to the lives of many young and vulnerable people.
+Centrepoint is helped in its mission to help homeless young people by a variety of people from a range of backgrounds.
+Volunteers get involved with a whole host of activities and making a major difference to the lives of many young and vulnerable people.
 Rather than donating your money at a time when the cost of living crisis might be forcing you to tighten your financial belt, you could become part of the next wave of Centrepoint volunteers.
-Click here to find out how to apply.

 There are plenty of volunteering opportunities in places like Manchester, London, Barnsley, Sunderland and Bradford.
-Our guide to the application process can help you through all the steps you would need to take if you were to apply to become a volunteer.
 There are also many benefits to volunteering with Centrepoint, including personal and professional development, peer support and rewards and recognition.

 If you’ve got a creative idea rattling around in your brain, what could be more rewarding than seeing that idea come to life?
 It can be silly, sincere, fun or full-on – whatever your idea, Centrepoint can help to provide support and advice around your fundraising idea, so register your idea today!